 - Install Ubuntu removing the older OS

-- Install Ubuntu alongside the existing OS (A choice is given at every startup to select the OS to boot).
+- Install Ubuntu alongside Windows or any other existing OS (A choice is given at every startup to select the OS to boot).

 - Configure partitions for users who know what they are doing.